Kartapuce/kartapuce.github.io/_architecture/containers.md

 ## An easy way to deploy applications :sunny:

-When creating a new application, developers often rely on a lot on additional software dependencies (reused libraries or packages).
+When creating a new application, developers often rely on a lot of additional software dependencies (reused libraries or packages).
 Therefore, as they want to deliver their app to another person (for testing purposes for example) or to deploy it in production, they have to specify the OS and all the associated dependencies.
 Several apps may even require different versions of the same libs!
 That is a tedious task, resulting in a lot of wasted energy to make it work. :scream: With **containers**, developers can easily package up the application code and all its dependencies in a single container image. :gift: Applications are therefore much more independent from the underlying infrastructure.

 Unlike Virtual Machines which require to install a full OS, containers reuse the host OS kernel.
 Therefore, they are lighter, use less resources, and boot up faster than VMs. :leaves: Of course, this comes at the expense of security since a larger software stack is shared between containers.
 The following modelling illustrates differencies between Containers and Virtual Machines.